• Facebook

 emotional self-care

-Entering the holiday season intentionally and with a bit of emotional self-care preparation and planning could be the best gift you could receive this holiday.
+Entering this season intentionally and with a bit of emotional self-care preparation and planning could be the best gift you could receive this holiday.
 Consider:

 1. Staying in your own rowboat.
 We are all energy beings but we often forget this when we gather as a clan.
 Feeling off?
 It may not be you.
 Own your own stuff, but be mindful to not absorb other people’s anger, sadness or frustration.